itssigron/sigidb/README.md

 ### db#set(*key*, *value*, [*options*])
 - `key`: The target's key which the value will be assigned to.
 - `value`: The value which will be assigned to the key.
-- `options.table`: The table to get the value from. default is 'main'.
+- `options.table`: The table to get the target from. default is 'main'.

 Store a value for a key in the database. <br>
 Returns *value*